-Westminster Abbey is the final resting place of 30 monarchs starting with King Edward the Confessor himself whose magnificent shrine stands just behind the High Altar.
-Another five monarchs, including Henry III who built the church you see today, surround him.
+Westminster Abbey is the final resting place of 30 kings and queens starting with King Edward the Confessor whose magnificent shrine stands just behind the High Altar.
+Henry III, who built the church you see today, is buried near him.

 "Remember before God all those who divided at the Reformation by different convictions laid down their lives for Christ and conscience sake."